CHAMPION316/Yoga-Nature/README.md

 - Add sections that will separate the videos as the libray grows by dates and categories.
 - Be able to submit the form and receive a confirmation when signing up for the newsletter.
 - Add a featured page for testimonials on clients that have experienced positive changes.
-- Add a section with testimonials and customers' reviews.
+- Add a section with testimonials and customer reviews.

 ---